Easy Charcuterie Board Ideas will give you ideas on how to build the perfect platter for your next gathering or family meal.

 Make sure you subscribe so you don’t miss a post.
 You wouldn’t want to miss other recipes like To-Die-For Rustic Hungarian Mushroom Soup.

-Let me know in the comments below how you liked the prime rib roast salt encrusted recipe.
+Let me know in the comments below how you liked the easy charcuterie board ideas.

 Make sure you join our Creating a Cozy Life – Hygge Style facebook group.
 You’re not going to believe how amazing it is.
 Join here to be part of the virtual cozy cabin.